google-code-export/peek-poker/release/PeekPoker/Important Files/ReadMe.txt

 -Changes - 14/04/12
-Search Range coded searching forever bugfix - pureIso Clearing SearchListView box bugfix - pureIso
+Search Range coded searching forever bugfix - pureIso Clearing SearchListView box bugfix - pureIso search range result bugfix added RealTimeMemory class - trying to slowly decrease ISOLib dependancy

 To Do:
 Peek Length box should be able to take hex string?
-Search Range Column Header rename ColumnHEader to offset Column Header should display 4Byte Hex String not 8 Message to tell user pointer not found or a notification change search range value from - Value to Pointer Hex Value Add a loading bar ?
+Message to tell user pointer not found or a notification Add a loading bar ?